Last Updated on

 Garlic and Onions

-Onions and garlic are great food ingredients that are widely used in making most people’s favorite dishes.
+Onions and garlic are great food ingredients that are widely used in making most people’s favourite dishes.
 However, you will suffer an extra cost after eating these ingredients in terms of bad breath.
 This is because garlic and onions contain high levels of sulfur compounds.
 Although these compounds are great for your well-being, they also produce a nasty breath, especially after one dines on the foods that feature them as ingredients.

 Cheese and Milk

 These are dairy products that rarely miss on breakfast menus.
 Although these products come with great benefits to the bones, they are not great for the breath.
 This is because enzymes in the mouth break down the amino acids in these dairy products with the product of this process being various nasty smelling compounds.
-Because of the healthy bacteria contained in yogurt, you might consume most yogurt products without developing an unpleasant breath.
+Because of the healthy bacteria contained in yoghurt, you might consume most yoghurt products without developing an unpleasant breath.

 Canned tuna is a perfect gift for lunch.
 This is because apart from being rich in proteins, it is also delicious.
 Tuna is also a great source of omega 3 fatty acids that play a vital role in improving blood vessel functionality and minimizing the risk of cardiovascular diseases and blood pressure.
-However, when stored in the metal can, the canned environment promotes the process of oxidation that leads to the production of unpleasant smelling compounds that could cause bad mouth odor when eaten.
+However, when stored in the metal can, the canned environment promotes the process of oxidation that leads to the production of unpleasant smelling compounds that could cause bad mouth odour when eaten.

 What Are the Best Remedies for Bad Breath?

 If food is the main cause of halitosis, then there must be effective remedies that can effectively fight it other than avoiding the foods.
 Here are some of the remedies that have proved effective in preventing the development of unpleasant breath after eating foods that cause bad breath.